-System Software Manager integrates with enterprise software distribution tools such as HP Configuration Management Solution, HP Client Manager for Altiris, and Microsoft Systems Management
+System Software Manager integrates with enterprise software distribution tools such as HP Client Automation solutions, HP Client Manager from Symantec, and Microsoft Systems Management Server (SMS).

-Server (SMS).
 Using SSM, you can distribute customer-created or third-party updates that have been packaged in the SSM-format.